venilnoronha/venilnoronha.github.io/about/index.md

 I'm very passionate about Distributed Systems, Cloud Computing, Microservices, Scalability, Fault Tolerance, High Availability and Software Architecture.
-I'm also greatly enthusiastic about Open Source Software, so if you have a cool idea and are looking for someone to collaborate with, feel free to hit me up.
+I'm also greatly enthusiastic about Open Source Software, so if you have a cool idea and are looking for someone to collaborate with, feel free to hit me up on hello AT venilnoronha DOT io.